perseusrealdeal/PerseusDarkMode/README.md

 ```

-`Step 3:` Register the MainWindowController
+`Step 3:` Register the MainWindowController for Dark Mode changes

 ```swift